NASA-AMMOS/MMGIS/docs/pages/Configure/Tabs/Panels/Panels_Tab.md

 ### Radargram

 Renders as a standard image.
 The Curtain Tool will find this type and use it.
+Should be set only for LineString geometries.

+- `mode`: Any string to show in a dropdown in the Curtain Tool to identify and switch between radargrams in case there are many.
+- `topElev`: Top elevation in meters that correspond to the top pixel of the radargram image.
+Radargrams should be generated to be terrain aligned.
+- `depth`: Depth of radargram image in meters.
+- `length`: Width of radargram image in meters.

 ### Model